WebAssembly/wasi-crypto/proposals/poc/witx/proposal_symmetric.md

 `raw_tag` is the expected tag, as raw bytes.

+`out` and `data` be must have the same length.
-If `out` and `data` are the same address, decryption may happen in-place.
+If they also share the same address, decryption may happen in-place.

 The function returns the actual size of the decrypted message.